Lab Alumni

 Former Research Scientist

-Current Position: Associate Adjunct Professor at UCSF
+Current Position: Adjunct Professor, Department of M&I at UCSF

 Elizabeth explored whether Yersinia enterocolitica has a similar mode of invasion of the intestinal epithelium as what we have previously shown for Listeria monocytogenes.